Max-Durbin-Schaefer/ANT-WIKI/Receiving/Receiving.md

         The status changes to closed after all the ROL's of a RO are in finished.
 The appointment is deleted?

-*Question: Reading this like one receiving order line represents one pallet, is that right?*
+*Question: Reading this like one receiving order line represents one pallet, is that right?* - no, receiving does not give a rol to each pick unit, only a unique pick unit item combination.
+All pallets with one stock item will be the same.
+But different from The same item On a case.

 ![quesitonpic](./doesOneROLRepresentOnePallet.PNG)